reviewthehype/reviewthehype/_posts/2024-09-13-iceland-northern-lights.md

 While the Northern Lights can potentially be seen from anywhere in Iceland, some locations offer better viewing opportunities:

 1. **[Thingvellir National Park][Thingvellir]:** Located about 40 km northeast of Reykjavik, this UNESCO World Heritage site offers dark skies and stunning landscapes.
-2. **[Jökulsárlón Glacier Lagoon][jokul]:** In southeast Iceland, this location offers the unique opportunity to see the Northern Lights reflected in the still waters of the lagoon.
+2. **[JÃ¶kulsÃ¡rlÃ³n Glacier Lagoon][jokul]:** In southeast Iceland, this location offers the unique opportunity to see the Northern Lights reflected in the still waters of the lagoon.
-3. **[Kirkjufell Mountain][kurkjufell]:** On the north coast of the Snæfellsnes peninsula, this distinctive mountain provides a dramatic foreground for Aurora photography.
+3. **[Kirkjufell Mountain][kurkjufell]:** On the north coast of the SnÃ¦fellsnes peninsula, this distinctive mountain provides a dramatic foreground for Aurora photography.
 4. **[Akureyri and Lake Myvatn][akurey]:** In northern Iceland, these locations offer excellent viewing opportunities and are often less cloudy than the south.
 5. **[Westfjords][westfjords]:** This remote region offers some of the darkest skies in Iceland, perfect for Aurora viewing.